Immigrant detainees vulnerable to coronavirus file suit seeking release from Tacoma detention center

 “At the end of the day, hand sanitizer is not going to protect these individuals,” Adams said.

 ICE said it does not comment on pending litigation.
-The GEO Group, the private company that runs the detention center, did not respond to a request for comment.
+The GEO Group, the private company that runs the detention center, did not comment on the litigation, saying it did not provide medical care at the facility, which is ICE’s responsibility.

 But ICE and GEO have outlined a range of measures they are taking.
 Detainees are screened when they come in.
 Those with fevers or respiratory illnesses are placed “in a single medical housing room, or in a medical airborne infection isolation room specifically designed to contain biological agents, such as COVID-19,” according to ICE’s online information.
 Staff with symptoms have been told to say home.